-Item Conditions of the Approval Actions Comments / Evidence Minister has approved the revised management plans/programs then the person taking the action must continue to implement the management plans/programs originally approved, as specified in the conditions.
+ltem Conditions of the Approval Actions Completed / Ongoing Comments / Evidence taking the action must continue to implement the management plans/programs originally approved, as specified in the conditions.
 15 If, at any time after 5 years from the date of this approval, the person taking the action has not substantially commenced the action, then the person taking the action must not substantially commence the action without the written agreement of the Minister.
 VicRoads to ensure construction commences within 5 years of the approval.
-This action is now closed as construction activities commenced on 18 November 2013.
+Completed This action is now closed as construction activities commenced on 18 November 2013.
 16 Unless otherwise agreed to in writing by the Minister, the person taking the action must publish all management plans/programs referred to in these conditions of approval on their website within 1 month of this approval.
 Any variations to management plans/programs must be published on the website within 1 month of the variation being approved by the Minister VicRoads to ensure that management plans/programs referred to in the conditions of approval are available on the VicRoads website within one month of the approval.
-Earlier versions of the FMP and Draft OMP had been on the VicRoads website for the planning of the upgrading of the Healesville-Koo Wee Rup Road since public information sessions about the project were undertaken in July 2012.
+Completed Earlier versions of the FMP and Draft OMP had been on the VicRoads website for the planning of the upgrading of the Healesville- Koo Wee Rup Road since public information sessions about the project were undertaken in July 2012.
 The final versions of these plans were uploaded to the VicRoads Koo Wee Rup Bypass Project website in November 2013.